mivuorin/lost-blocks/README.md

 Rebrickable does only provide CSV data sets and not database schema.
 Updated database schema diagram can be found here. https://rebrickable.com/help/lego-database/

-### Problems in sample database

-#### Sequences are not set to correct values after seeding data

-Some tables use sequences for primary keys which are not set to correct starting values after seeding data.
-This causes sequences to generate conflicting primary key values on inserts.

-This is fixed in [lego-sequence-fix.sql](lego-sequence-fix.sql).

-#### Foreign key constraints are missing

-Most of the tables are missing foreign key constraints.

-### Delete cascades are also missing because of missing foreign keys

-Not having proper delete rules configured for relationships makes it hard to do proper deletes and can lead to accidental data loss when deleting graphs.

-Developers should take be extra careful when working with Entity Framework because, Entity Framework uses cascading delete behaviour by default.